 Accommodation

-Twenty-two studies on the effects of examiner familiarity on children's test performance were examined.
+The effects of examiner familiarity on test performance were examined in this meta-analysis.

 Participants

-A total of 1,489 subjects participated in the studies.
+Data from 1,489 students were drawn from 22 studies in this meta-analysis.
 Thirty-two percent of the participants were male and 30% were female.
-Participants included students with and without disabilities selected from a variety of grade-levels.
+Participants included students with and without disabilities selected from a variety of grade levels.

 Dependent Variable